 A thought-provoking and often-humorous reflection on the theoretical and practical differences between two powerful social ideas: multiculturalism and polyculturalism.

-By personifying these ideas as human characters—one male, one female—and endowing them with professional rivalry, intellectual one-upmanship, and sexual tension, a would-be romantic evening becomes an intriguing vehicle for exploring American interpretations of pluralism, cultural interchange, and diversity.
+By personifying these ideas as human characters—one male, one female—and endowing them with intellectual rivalry, and sexual tension, a would-be romantic evening becomes an intriguing vehicle for exploring American notions of pluralism, cultural interchange, and diversity.

 The Imam and the Homosexual